 Looking at single scan might be appropriate for checking the data during an observation, but for calibration or flux density monitoring a more automatic way is preferred.
 There is a collection of scripts and programs that can be used to perform all the tasks to obtain flux density calibrated data.
-The scripts are located in /opt/bin on the Observer-PCs.
+The scripts are located in /home/obs2/bin on the observer3-PC.